 - Attraction and Repulsion.
 These parameters influence the way in which items are located in a map by the VOS layout technique.
 The Attraction parameter must have an integer value between -9 and +10.
 The Repulsion parameter must have an integer value between -10 and +9.
 The value of the Repulsion parameter must be lower than the value of the Attraction parameter.
 For most purposes, our recommendation is to set the Attraction and Repulsion parameters to values of, respectively, 2 and 1.
 Values of 2 and 0 or values of 1 and 0 sometimes also yield good results. - Use default values.
 This check box determines whether default values of the attraction and repulsion parameters are used when a new map is created using the Create Map wizard (see Subsection 3.5.13.5.4).
 If the check box is checked, default parameters values are used.
-These default parameters values depend on the type of map that is created.8 If the check box is not checked, the parameter values specified in the Attraction and Repulsion text boxes are used. - Advanced Parameters.
-This button brings up the Advanced Layout Parameters dialog box.
-This dialog box can be used to change a number of of 1.
-The attraction parameter always has a default value of 2.
+These default parameters values depend on the type of map that is created.9 If the check box is not checked, the parameter values specified in the Attraction and Repulsion text boxes are used.

-8 The repulsion parameter has a default value of -1 when creating a map of a co-authorship network of authors.
+9 The repulsion parameter has a default value of -1 when creating a map of a co-authorship network of authors.
 It has a default value of 0 when creating a map of a co-occurrence network of keywords or a map of a citation network of documents.
-In all other cases, the repulsion parameter has a default value more advanced parameters of the VOS layout technique.
-The following parameters are available:
+In all other cases, the repulsion parameter has a default value of 1.
+The attraction parameter always has a default value of 2.

-- Random starts.
+- Advanced Parameters.
+This button brings up the Advanced Layout Parameters dialog box.
+This dialog box can be used to change a number of more advanced parameters of the VOS layout technique.
+The following parameters are available: - Random starts.
 This parameter determines the number of times the optimization algorithm of the VOS layout technique is run.
 Each time the optimization algorithm is run, a different layout may be obtained.
 The best layout obtained in all runs of the optimization algorithm is used as the final layout.
 The higher the value of the Random starts parameter, the higher the quality of the final layout that is obtained. - Max. iterations.
 This parameter determines the maximum number of iterations performed by the optimization algorithm of the VOS layout technique.
 The higher the value of the parameter, the higher the quality of the layout that is obtained.
 In general, the default value of the parameter works well and does not need to be changed. - Initial step size, Step size reduction, and Step size convergence.
 These are technical parameters of the optimization algorithm of the VOS layout technique.
 The parameters must have values between 0.000001 and 1.
 In general, the default values of the parameters work well and do not need to be changed. - Random seed.
 This parameter determines the seed of the random number generator used by the optimization algorithm of the VOS layout technique.
-The seed must be a non-negative integer. - O Update Layout.
+The seed must be a non-negative integer. - Update Layout.
 This button is available only if information is available about the links between the items in the currently active map.
 Use this button to update the layout of the currently active map using the VOS layout technique.